Ritik292000/Book-IT/README.md

 Golang: Ensure that Golang with version >=19 is installed on your system.

-Running the Project
-Follow the below steps to run the project:
+Running the Project, follow the below steps to run the project:

 Run the deploy.sh script to deploy the chaincode and start the Fabric network.